 - Hypothyroidism may also be a rare cause.

-While many patients find relief from Constipation with recommended first-line therapy, including an increase in dietary fibre and fluids, as well as daily exercise, these are sometimes ineffective.
+While many patients find relief from Constipation with recommended first-line therapy, including an increase in dietary fibre and fluids and daily exercise, these are sometimes ineffective.
 (2) Constipation may be managed with home remedies or non-prescription preparations and nonpharmaceutical methods(1,7) including probiotics(8), gentle osmotic laxatives(2) and diet changes.
 (6)

-In a small study, pregnant patients received a daily dose of a multi-strain probiotic for four weeks which was found to be effective in the treatment of constipation during pregnancy.
+In a small study, pregnant patients received a daily dose of a multi-strain probiotic for four weeks, which was effective in treating constipation during pregnancy.
 (8) Here at the Clinic, we use particular strains with the research behind them to ensure effectiveness, safety and best quality.
 There are often added benefits such as strains used to reduce allergies in the first years of life, especially when there is family history.

 Gentle laxative options